anantkumarclasses/anantkumarclasses.github.io/_pages/quadratic-expression.md

 - If $$a>0$$: Minimum value $$= -\dfrac{D}{4a}$$ at $$x = -\dfrac{b}{2a}$$.
 - If $$a<0$$: Maximum value $$= -\dfrac{D}{4a}$$ at $$x = -\dfrac{b}{2a}$$.

-&#x20;If the quadratic has real and distinct roots, the extremum occurs exactly midway between the roots.
+If the quadratic has real and distinct roots, the extremum occurs exactly midway between the roots.